10up/Engineering-Best-Practices/_includes/markdown/Typescript.md

 2. `noImplicitAny: true` - [Definition](https://www.typescriptlang.org/tsconfig/#noImplicitAny) - ensures you define `any` explicitly, rather than implicitly assume it.
 This makes it a lot easier to find all code relying on any for future refactoring.
 3. `strictNullChecks: true` - [Definition](https://www.typescriptlang.org/tsconfig/#strictNullChecks) - forces handling both `undefined` and `null`
 4. `noUnusedParameters: true` - [Definition](https://www.typescriptlang.org/tsconfig/#noUnusedParameters) - does not allow unused parameters to remain in code

+We also have a recommended [tsconfig.json](https://github.com/10up/headstartwp/blob/develop/projects/wp-nextjs/tsconfig.json) for Next.js projects.

 ## TypeScript and React